Call centers are changing.

 Today, call center technology has evolved far beyond the use of a phone system.

-As more emphasis is placed on customer experience, new digital channels, such as live chat and video chat, are increasingly in demand.
+As more emphasis is placed on the customer experience, new digital channels, such as live chat and video chat, are increasingly in demand.

 Call center software applications, such as CRMs and WFO (Workforce Optimisation Software), now also play a key role in contact center operations.

-Emerging trends in call center technology
+Emerging trends in the contact center industry

 As customer service becomes increasingly digital, there are two contact center technology trends emerging:

-- Customers want real-time engagement and support
+• Customers want real-time engagement and support

 Clearly, a single-channel telephone network is no longer enough to cater to consumer demand.